Marice Ashe, JD, MPH

 Jessica Wickens, MFA

 As ChangeLab Solutions' financial analyst, Jessica works on budget development, financial reporting, and other projects.
 Prior to ChangeLab Solutions, she worked in nonprofit administration, fundraising, and finance for more than ten years, including serving as the director of development and operations at Centro Legal de la Raza, a legal services agency, and as development and administrative coordinator at the Youth Employment Partnership, a training and job placement agency.
 She also served on the board of directors of Small Press Traffic, a San Francisco-based poetry organization, and is involved in a range of Bay Area literary activities, including serving as co-editor of the journal Monday Night.
-She graduated from the University of Chicago and has a master’s degree in creative writing from California College of the Arts.
+Jessica graduated from University of Chicago and holds a master’s degree in creative writing from California College of the Arts.

 Kim Arroyo Williamson